 There is no automatic right for the majority shareholders to force a sale by a minority shareholder.
 Conversely, there is no automatic right for a minority shareholder to force the majority to buy their shareholding.

-So what are the ways of removing a minority shareholder?
+So what are the ways of removing a minority shareholder of a company?

-There are several possible ways of removing a shareholder, or forcing a sale of their shares, but care needs to be taken in each case, and a tactical approach is required.
+There are several possible ways to remove a shareholder of a company or force a sale of their shares, but care needs to be taken in each case, and a tactical approach is required.

 - Consider passing a special resolution (75% majority) to alter the articles to include provisions to force a sale of the shares, say for fair value.
 However, any alteration should not amount to an oppression of the minority and should not be unjust.